bkudria/speakeasy/SPEC.md

     • Confidence Mean: Average confidence value among items in this segment
     • Confidence Median: Median confidence value among items in this segment
-    • Note: One of "multiple speakers", "unknown", or "error" 2a.
-The CSV row-building logic is encapsulated in a separate `CsvGenerator` class (csv_generator.rb).
+    • Note: One of "multiple speakers", "unknown", or "error" 3 Row segmentation rules:
-     This class is responsible for computing confidence metrics, setting the `Note` field (e.g., "multiple speakers", "unknown", "error"), and returning row data for each segment.
- 3 Row segmentation rules:
     • Start a new row when a different speaker begins talking
     • Start a new row when there is more than 1 second of silence